CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 This section describes advanced procedures that you can follow to get more out of Cumulus VX.

 - Test the Cumulus Linux upgrade process in your virtual environment by installing a Cumulus VX binary image with ONIE.
-- Run the conversion script on your switches so that you can take the self-paced labs in the {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Virtual Test Drive">}}.
+- Run the port updqte script on your switches so that you can take the self-paced labs in the {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Virtual Test Drive">}}.
 - Run the topology converter to convert a topology file into a Vagrantfile so you can create a topology of your choice.

 ## Install an ONIE Virtual Machine